Dacia Logan: Iran

 In 2007, the Logan branded as Renault Tondar 90 (also called Renault L90), began to be marketed in Iran by Renault-Pars, manufactured by Pars Khodro and Iran Khodro.
 In the first month of production more than 100,000 Tondar 90 had been ordered.
 Renault Pars is a joint venture, 51 percent of which belongs to Renault of France.
 Forty-nine percent of Renault Pars' shares is jointly held by Iran's Industrial Development and Renovation Organization, IKCO and Saipa Group.
 The company was established in 2003.
 In 2010, IKCO and Pars Khodro started to produce CNG Tondar 90s which can run on both petrol and CNG.
 They stopped producing CNG models in 2012.
 In 2013, IKCO started to produce Tondar 90s with automatic gearbox and they also made it comply with the Euro IV standards.
 A facelifted version is sold as the Tondar 90+, along with the original one.
 There is also a pickup version called the Tondar Pick-Up.
 In 2014 Renault updated the transmission of Logan for Iranian market using JHQ gearbox instead of regular JH3 to make the car more reliable.

-By 2018, Renault had left the Iranian market but in 2023, Pars Khodro will release the facelift version of the original Dacia Logan called Saipa Cadila with over 85 percent local parts content.
-The Cadila uses the 1.6-liter Saipa ME16 engine, which is actually an updated version of the PSA TU5 engine.
+By 2018, Renault had left the Iranian market but in 2023, Pars Khodro released a facelifted version of the original Dacia Logan called Pars Khodro Cadilla with over 85 percent local parts content.
+The Cadila uses the 1.6-litre Saipa ME16 engine, which is actually an updated version of the PSA TU5 engine.